Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Limiting speeds

-In the first equality, we simply used the definition of $\tilde{\eta}$.
-In the second one, we used that $(T_n)$ and $\eta$ are independent.
-In the third one, we used that $\eta$ satisfies Assumption \ref{a:invariance}.
+In the first equality, we simply used the definition of $\tilde{\omega}$.
+In the second one, we used that $(T_n)$ and $\omega$ are independent.
+In the third one, we used that $\omega$ satisfies Assumption \ref{D:a:invariance}.
 In the second-to-last equality, we used that $(T_n)$ is a Poisson process.
-For the last equality, we applied the same reasoning as in the lines before.
-This proves the invariance.
+For the last equality, we applied the same reasoning as in the lines before. \end{proof}